canonical/ubuntu-server-documentation/tutorial/managing-software.md

 dpkg --listfiles ssl-cert
 ```

-This gives us the following list of files and their directory structure:
+This gives us the following list of files and their directory structure (the
+end of the list is truncated for brevity):

 ```text
 /.